wen00033/new-blog/src/pages/work/work-7.md

 website: "https://wen00033.github.io/frontendmentor/"
 ---

-Take this challenge to practice HTML and CSS Grid skills.
+Take this challenge from FrontendMentor to practice HTML and CSS Grid skills.